vtuberwiki/Public-Bot/docs/commands/new-commands.md

+---
+title: Creating a New Command
+description: Learn how to create a new command for the Vtuber Wiki Discord Bot.
+---

 # Creating a New Command

 To create a new command for the Vtuber Wiki Discord Bot, you can follow the template provided below.
 This example focuses on a base command named "stats" that users can build upon.